RainingSea/cese/project/website/OnlineLibraryManagementSystem/ce/ce_0/architect.md

 [CONTENT]
-"Implementation approach": "The Online Library Management System will be developed using Python for the backend and HTML for the frontend.
-User authentication will be implemented using simple session management in Python.
-Book and user management functionalities will be handled through file operations on local text files.
-The application will provide a dashboard for navigation between different sections, allowing users to manage books and user accounts efficiently.",
+"Implementation approach": "The Online Library Management System will be implemented using HTML for the frontend and Python for the backend logic.
+User authentication will be handled through simple form submissions, where users can register, log in, and log out.
+Book management will include functionalities to add, delete, and view books, while user management will allow for adding and viewing user accounts.
+The search functionality will enable users to find specific books based on their titles or authors.",

-"UI design": "The user interface will consist of several components: a login page (login.html) for user authentication, a dashboard page (dashboard.html) for navigation, a book management page (book_management.html) to add, delete, and view books, and a user management page (user_management.html) to add and view users.
-Each page will have links to navigate back to the dashboard, ensuring a seamless user experience.",
+"UI design": "The UI will consist of several key components: a login form for user authentication, a dashboard that provides navigation to book management, user management, and search functionalities.
+The book management interface will include forms for adding and deleting books, and a display area for listing all books.
+The user management interface will similarly allow for adding new users and listing existing users.
+The search functionality will include a search bar for users to input their queries.",

-"Data Storage": "All data will be stored in local text files, with separate `.txt` files for users and books.
-This approach simplifies data retrieval and management, making the application lightweight and efficient.
-The users will be stored in 'users.txt' and books in 'books.txt'.",
+"Data Storage": "Data will be stored in local text files.
+The following files will be used: 'users.txt' for storing user account information (username and password), 'books.txt' for storing book details (title, author, and ISBN), and 'sessions.txt' for managing user sessions.
+Each type of data will be stored in its respective file, ensuring easy retrieval and management without using a SQL database.",

-"File list": ["main.py", "tools.py", "templates/login.html", "templates/dashboard.html", "templates/book_management.html", "templates/user_management.html", "users.txt", "books.txt"],
+"File list": ["main.py", "templates/login.html", "templates/dashboard.html", "templates/book_management.html", "templates/user_management.html", "templates/search.html", "users.txt", "books.txt", "sessions.txt"],

 "Data structures and interfaces": " classDiagram